PacketParker/AquaBot/README.md

-# Guava
+# Aqua Bot

-Guava is a great multipurpose Discord bot that is open source and offers all features for free.
-A list of the features for Guava can be found below.
+Aqua Bot is a great multipurpose Discord bot that is open source and offers all features for free.
+A list of the features for Aqua Bot can be found below.

-If you want to invite Guava to your server, use [this link](https://pkrm.dev) - this link needs to be updated!
+Aqua Bot is no longer under development and does not run anymore.
+Attention has been switched to the music only Discord bot, Guava, which can be found [here](https://github.com/packetparker/messagearr)

 ### Features
 1. Music - Play music from YouTube, Spotify, SoundCloud, Deezer, and Bandcamp